High Blood Calcium Risks: Far More Dangerous than High Cholesterol

 It is very important to understand that the health risks from high cholesterol AND the risks high calcium aren't immediate.
 The damage accumulates over years - even decades.
 Because the effects take time, some people may not feel the urgency to treat it.
 You may think you can deal with it later – but you may wait too long.
 This delay in treatment is a major problem with doctors who don't know much about primary hyperparathyroidism (including a lot of endocrinologists).
 We hear doctors tell their patients all the time: "your calcium is little high… let's keep an eye on it and watch it for a while to see if it goes higher".
 This is like saying "Your cholesterol is high, let's watch it for a while".
 Better yet, it's like saying "your house is on fire, but it's a small fire… so let's keep an eye on it for a while".
 We know that many years of high cholesterol will decrease your life expectancy because of the higher chance of heart attack and stroke.
 HOWEVER, the risks of high blood calcium and the risks of hyperparathyroidism are at least twice that of high cholesterol (probably about 4 times higher risk) because the high calcium doesn't just cause an increase in the rate of heart attack and stroke, it also increases the risk of several cancers (breast, prostate, colon, kidney), and increases the risk of kidney failure, high blood pressure, cardiomyopathy (poor ejection of heart blood), atrial fibrillation and heart arrhythmias, and bone marrow failure (with low platelets, MGUS, low red cells, and low white cells) and a host of other problems outlined in our reference section below.
 Please read the reference list at the bottom of this article for published research articles on the risks of hyperparathyroidism and the risks of prolonged elevations of high blood calcium.

+High blood calcium carries dramatic risks of heart disease, cancer, bone failure and kidney failure.
 Thus, the approach by doctors that say "the calcium is not that high, let's watch if for now" is not based in science (outlined below) and what we know about long-term high blood calcium risks.
 Having high calcium, just like having high cholesterol may not hurt you today or tomorrow, but if you don't do something about it, it can have a terrible cost down the road.
 We have taken care of nearly 25,000 patients with hyperparathyroidism and high blood calcium, and we can't remember ever seeing somebody with this disease for 25 years-they are all deceased from the list of complications above.
 When we see patients with high blood calcium for 15 years, almost all of them have decreased kidney function (see our blog on this), severe osteoporosis, are on 3 or more blood pressure medications, and have had to quit work because they can't concentrate and are so tired all the time.
 When we see patients with high blood calcium for 20 years, at least half of them are using a walker because they are too weak to walk any distance, and almost all of them are in atrial fibrillation with over half having a pacemaker.
 Prolonged high calcium, even a ‘little bit high" for years will absolutely, in EVERY case, cause multiple organs to fail.
 We see this every single day.

-It is the duration of the high high calcium that we are concerned about, not how high it has become.
 The longer the calcium is high, the more risky, dangerous, and deadly it becomes.

 High blood cholesterol for years increases your risk of heart attack and stroke.
-High blood calcium for years carries far greater risks to your heart, but also to your bones, kidneys, breasts, prostate, colon, and brain.
+High blood calcium for years carries far greater risks to your heart, but also to your bones, kidneys, breasts, prostate, colon, and brain

 High blood cholesterol itself does not cause symptoms, so many people are unaware that their cholesterol level is too high.
 Likewise, some people with calcium levels "just a little bit elevated" have no symptoms, while others have terrible fatigue.
 Many doctors will say that a lot of patients with hyperparathyroidism are "asymptomatic" (without symptoms) because they are not counting the fatigue, GERD, memory loss, high blood pressure and osteoporosis.
 They are only counting the "old-time" definition of hyperparathyroid symptoms which are kidney stones and spine / hip fractures.
 Because of the many studies performed in the past 2 decades (some of which are listed below), we now have overwhelming evidence that virtually all patients with high blood calcium and hyperparathyroidism have symptoms, and those uncommon "asymptomatic" patients (no symptoms) will develop symptoms if the calcium is not decreased by removing the parathyroid tumor.
 As you will see from reading the list of articles below and their conclusions, 10 or more years of even slightly high calcium will increase a persons risk for heart attack, stroke, heart muscle failure, cardiomyopathy, kidney failure, carotid artery thickening, aorta calcification, and more… Ten years of high calcium is more dangerous than 20 years of high cholesterol.